Origin and First Appearance of Superheroes and Villains Beginning With B

 In his adult life, Sionis kills his parents in an angry rage, thus beginning is life of crime.

 After ruining his father's business, Sionis vows to become Gotham's one and only crime lord.
+(See the Batman villains list for other candidates!)
 He begins calling himself Black Mask and building an army dubbed the False Face Society.

 Sometime after the original Black Mask is killed by Selina Kyle (Catwoman), a second Black Mask appears.
 Black Mask II is later revealed to be Dr. Jeremiah Arkham (Batman: Battle for the Cowl #1).